Pasadena, California: Radio

 Pasadena has been home to a number of notable radio stations.
 In 1967 radio iconoclasts Tom and Raechel Donahue took over an aging studio in the basement of the Pasadena Presbyterian Church and introduced Los Angeles to FM freeform radio.
 Broadcasting under the KPPC-FM call sign at 106.7 FM it quickly became the voice of the counterculture and provided the soundtrack to LA's hippie era.
 Early on-air personalities included Michael McKean, David Lander, Harry Shearer, and Dr. Demento.
 The staff was fired en masse in 1971 and the station lost its distinctive personality.
 KPPC later became KROQ-FM, which is owned by Audacy.

 Today the primary radio station in Pasadena goes by the call sign KPCC located at 89.3 FM.
 Broadcasting from the Mohn Broadcast Center on South Raymond Avenue (and no longer on the Pasadena City College campus), this public radio station carries many shows from National Public Radio but maintains an independent streak, committing a large chunk of air time to presenting local and state news.
 Accordingly, the station has received numerous awards for journalistic excellence and continues to be an important part of the city's heritage.
 WilsonBlock1000 Radio conducts audio interviews with local artists and covers events related to the local music scene.
 Their name derives from Wilson Ave. in Pasadena's Bungalow Heaven neighborhood district.

 Newspapers and magazines

 Pasadena's largest and oldest newspaper is the Pasadena Star-News, first published in 1884.
 The daily newspaper covers local politics, sports, and other news, and also publishes the Rose Magazine.

 Pasadena Now is a community news website covering stories in the community since 2004.
 Pasadena Weekly, an alternative weekly, has been published since 1984.
 Colorado Boulevard Newspaper is a grassroots news outlet launched in 2013 and covers Pasadena, Altadena and other cities in the San Gabriel Valley, with stories written by residents of the communities.
-Pasadena Outlook covers news from non-profit organizations, social event, private K-12 school and private high school sports coverage.
+Pasadena Outlook covers news from non-profit organizations, social events, private K-12 school and private high school sports coverage.
 It was launched in 2007.